 Fuel your body –

 Your body is an engine that works best on premium fuel.
 Premium fuel cleans out your tank as well as giving it optimum power.
 The opposite happens when you put the cheap stuff like processed foods into your tank.
 There is nothing wrong with occasionally putting in the cheap stuff when you’re running low on funds or time poor so long as you don’t do it consistently.
-There are however rheumatoid arthritis foods to avoid such as inflammatory foods but that is different for everyone and a symptoms tracker is great to find out what foods are causing your inflammatory.
+In saying this, there are rheumatoid arthritis foods to avoid such as inflammatory foods but that is different for everyone and a symptoms tracker is great to find out what foods are causing your inflammatory.

 There is no proven rheumatoid arthritis diet cure that works for everyone so I can’t tell you how to cure rheumatoid arthritis permanently because there is no known cure that has been proven.
 However, I can tell you that the best food for rheumatoid arthritis, which are the ones that will reduce your inflammation and arthritis symptoms.
 They are the ones with high anti-inflammatory properties.
 You can read more about nutrition here for rheumatoid arthritis here.

 I often get asked, can you live a normal life with rheumatoid arthritis?
 The answer is yes!
 I am definitely proof of that.
 Living with rheumatoid arthritis successfully and pain management is possible with the right combination of rheumatoid arthritis diet and exercise plus medication.
 However, it is a daily thing, there is no quick fix.
 You have to do it every day.
 Every day, tell yourself, yes I’m going to do it, I am going to follow my rheumatoid arthritis diet and exercise program.
 You can download my daily diet and exercise checklist for free here to help you.